JohanCamiloL/deliah-resto-back/README.md

 # Installation
 - Clone the repository on your local machine.
-- This project uses an remote MySQL engine instance on remotemysql.com, so you don't have to install MySQL on your localmachine, if you prefer to use local MySQL engine you have to set the host on config/database to localhost.
+- This project uses a remote MySQL engine instance on remotemysql.com, so you don't have to install MySQL on your localmachine, if you prefer to use local MySQL engine you have to set the host on config/database.js file to localhost.

 ```
 const sequelize = new Sequelize(databaseName, databaseUser, databasePassword, {